Find out more about ring-fencing and how retail bank customers were affected.

 - offering facilities for withdrawing money or making payments from an account

 - overdraft facilities

-How retail bank customers will be affected
+How the changes impacted retail bank customers

 Protect yourself from fraud